 - Support your family

-For these reasons, it’s important that you consider how contributing to a 401(K) might influence your other financial priorities.
+For these reasons, it’s important that you consider how contributing to an employer-sponsored 401(k) plan might influence your other financial priorities.
 Ideally, you may want to attempt to strike a balance by dividing your resources among each of your goals.

 Final Thought

-There's no one answer for how much you should put in your 401(K).
+There's no one answer for how much you should contribute to your 401(k) plan account.
 The exact amount will vary from person-to-person.

 However, the best approach is to consider your financial needs and future goals.
 Being able to defer taxes and get employer matching can be a nice advantage, but at the same, don't set your contributions so high that it prevents you from living your life in the present.